Background

 On the move, there's nothing 'sporty' about the Karoq, but its ride and handling combination is truly impressive.
 The only rivals that can equal this car's supple suspension feel can't match the way it can attack the bends with confidence and even a few occasional flashes of enthusiasm.
 On the highway, refinement is impressive.
 In town, it's manoeuvrable and easy to park.
 And when you're pushing on, the drive dynamics are very difficult to tell apart from those of an Octavia family hatch.

-These days, the 150PS version 2.0-litre TDI engine has to be had with DSG auto transmission if you want it with 4WD.
-The front-driven 2.0 TDI 150PS model can be had with a manual box, as can the lesser 116PS 2.0 TDI unit.
-In a DSG auto transmission 2.0 TDI 150PS 4WD variant, 62mph takes 8.7s en route to 126mph.
+These days, the 2.0-litre TDI engine has to be had with 150PS, DSG auto transmission and 4WD.
+62mph takes 8.7s en route to 126mph.
 And pulling power is rated at 360Nm, enough to facilitate a braked towing capacity to 2,000kgs, half a tonne more than you get further down the range.
-You'll need this 2.0 TDI powerplant if you want to specify 4WD in a Karoq and if you go for all-wheel traction, you'll also get more sophisticated multi-link rear suspension.
+With all-wheel traction, you'll also get more sophisticated multi-link rear suspension.
 Plus an extra 'Off-road' mode that focuses all the car's electronic systems for 'off piste' use.
 The 4x4 set-up is the usual 'on-demand'-style system that keeps the car front-driven until a lack of traction brings the rear wheels into play.

 Design and Build

-The Karoq is a substantial 315mm shorter than its lookalike Kodiaq SUV stablemate and significantly narrower and shorter too.
-Subtle styling changes mark out this updated model.
-The front grille is now wider and hexagonal in shape, the headlights and tail lights are slimmer, there's a larger rear spoiler and the bumpers have been restyled.
+The Karoq is a substantial amount shorter than its lookalike Kodiaq SUV stablemate and significantly narrower and shorter too.
 As before, this is one of the larger SUVs in the mid-sized SUV class.
 Take the boot, rated at 521-litres and extendable to 1,630-litres if you fold forward the rear bench.
 Avoid base trim and that back seat will come in 'VarioFlex' form made up of three separate seats that canslide and, if required, be taken out completely.
 If you do that, a van-like capacity of up to 1,810-litres is freed up.
 Few Qashqai-class models can get close to that.
 View the car in profile and the longer-than-average wheelbase by class standards is very evident and the side aesthetics are also characterised by short overhangs and a sloping roofline that's visually extended by a contour in the D-pillar.

-Inside, things are much as before, though Škoda has improved the ambient lighting system and now offers an 'Eco Pack', with upholstery made from vegan materials.
+Inside, in recent times Škoda has improved the ambient lighting system and offers an 'Eco Pack', with upholstery made from vegan materials.
 Digital instruments are standard, with an 8-inch screen across the range, with a 10.25-inch upgrade available as an option, or on plusher variants.
 The central infotainment screen is 8-inches as standard, with a 9.2-inch 'Columbus' upgrade available if you want it.
 Apple CarPlay/Android Auto smartphone-mirroring are standard, with wireless connectivity optional.
 And, as usual, there are a range of 'Simply Clever' features, including an electrically-retractable tow bar.
 And a 'Virtual Pedal' option that allows you to open the power-operated tailgate with a wave of your foot beneath the bumper.

 Market and Model